sharad-ghimire/computer-graphics-31264-32501/learnings/learning-3D-graphics-ont-the-web-lynda/README.md

 };

 // We should also tell objects to cast or recieve shadows
-// lets make box to cast shadow and plane to recive shadow const getBox = (width, height, depth, color) => {
+// lets make box to cast shadow const getBox = (width, height, depth, color) => {
   const mesh = new THREE.Mesh(
     new THREE.BoxGeometry(width, height, depth),